Redfern Ocean Development

 New construction in a VE zone in Avalon or Stone Harbor has to meet borough floodplain ordinances and FEMA's V-zone standards.
 The boroughs have their own freeboard requirements — meaning they often require construction one or two feet above the FEMA-published BFE.
 Avalon has required freeboard above BFE for years.
 That adds finished floor height, which adds stair runs, which affects design and sometimes lot coverage compliance.

 All of this figures into what a developer values when looking at a lot.
 A VE zone lot with a structure that needs to come down isn't just a demo cost — it's a foundation premium baked into the build.
-That's real money, and buyers who know what they're doing will model it.
+That's real money, and developers who know what they're doing model it.

 The FEMA Flood Map Service Center is public and free.
 Your borough floodplain administrator will talk to you.
 These aren't buried resources.
 They just require someone to actually go look.